-My name is David Lewis, and I’m a licensed life insurance advisor and Registered Financial Consultant (RFC).
+My name is David Lewis, and I’m a licensed independent life insurance agent and advisor and a Registered Financial Consultant (RFC).
+I realize those titles and letters probably mean nothing to you, so you may refer to me as “That Life Insurance Dude”.

 I started in financial services “way” back in 2004 and haven’t looked back.

-Today, I live and work in Durham, North Carolina…
+Today, I live and work in a small town in North Carolina, called Kenly…

 … with my wife: